Leafbuyer Technologies (LBUY) versus Its Rivals Critical Survey

-Leafbuyer Technologies (OTCMKTS: LBUY) is one of 31 publicly-traded companies in the “Transportation services” industry, but how does it weigh in compared to its rivals?
-We will compare Leafbuyer Technologies to similar businesses based on the strength of its profitability, risk, institutional ownership, analyst recommendations, valuation, dividends and earnings.
+Leafbuyer Technologies (OTCMKTS: LBUY) is one of 31 public companies in the “Transportation services” industry, but how does it compare to its peers?
+We will compare Leafbuyer Technologies to related businesses based on the strength of its risk, dividends, analyst recommendations, earnings, valuation, institutional ownership and profitability.

 60.0% of shares of all “Transportation services” companies are owned by institutional investors.
-24.4% of Leafbuyer Technologies shares are owned by insiders.
-Comparatively, 23.2% of shares of all “Transportation services” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.
+24.4% of Leafbuyer Technologies shares are owned by company insiders.
+Comparatively, 23.2% of shares of all “Transportation services” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

+Leafbuyer Technologies has a beta of 3.05, meaning that its stock price is 205% more volatile than the S&P 500.
+Comparatively, Leafbuyer Technologies’ peers have a beta of 1.45, meaning that their average stock price is 45% more volatile than the S&P 500.

 Analyst Ratings

-This is a breakdown of current ratings and price targets for Leafbuyer Technologies and its rivals, as provided by MarketBeat.com.
+This is a summary of recent recommendations and price targets for Leafbuyer Technologies and its peers, as provided by MarketBeat.

 |Sell Ratings